-BBC Radio Wales broadcaster Nicola Heywood Thomas dies at 67
+BBC and HTV broadcaster Nicola Heywood-Thomas dies at 67

 Friend Hugh Canning posted on Twitter that the "broadcaster extraordinaire" had died.

-Mr Canning said Ms Heywood Thomas was his oldest friend, adding: "We met in my first year at Oxford - 1972 - when she was 16 and I was 18 and we have been friends ever since.
+Mr Canning said Ms Heywood-Thomas was his oldest friend, adding: "We met in my first year at Oxford - 1972 - when she was 16 and I was 18 and we have been friends ever since.

 "I owe her so much.
 RIP Nicola."